saeedmosaffer/Genetic_Alogrithm/README.md

 ![image](https://github.com/user-attachments/assets/966d08de-60dd-4115-966f-bf99004059b1)

-Genetic Algorithm for Passcode Guessing
+# Genetic Algorithm for Passcode Guessing

-This project implements a Genetic Algorithm to efficiently discover a 32-bit binary passcode.
-The algorithm mimics natural selection processes, including initialization, fitness evaluation, selection, crossover, and mutation.
-Key features include parameter tuning, real-time visualization of convergence rates, and performance metrics such as runtime and generations required to find the target passcode.
+This project implements a **Genetic Algorithm** in JavaScript to efficiently discover a 32-bit binary passcode using natural selection techniques such as selection, crossover, and mutation.
+It features real-time visualization of convergence rates, customizable parameters, and performance tracking, highlighting the power of evolutionary algorithms in solving optimization problems.

-Features:
+## Features

-Customizable Parameters: Adjust population size, mutation rate, and crossover rate.
+- **Customizable Parameters**: Adjust population size, mutation rate, and crossover rate.
-Visualization: Dynamic convergence chart to track fitness improvements over generations.
+- **Visualization**: Dynamic convergence chart to monitor fitness improvements over generations.
-Performance Metrics: Tracks runtime and generations to achieve the target.
+- **Performance Metrics**: Tracks runtime and generations to achieve the target passcode.
-JavaScript Implementation: Lightweight, browser-friendly solution.
+- **JavaScript Implementation**: Lightweight and browser-friendly solution.

-Technologies Used:
+## Technologies Used

-JavaScript (Algorithm Logic)
+- **JavaScript**: For the Genetic Algorithm logic.
-Chart.js (Data Visualization)
+- **Chart.js**: For data visualization.
-HTML/CSS (User Interface)
+- **HTML/CSS**: For the user interface.

-This project demonstrates the power of evolutionary algorithms for optimization problems and serves as a foundation for further exploration in artificial intelligence and computational problem-solving.
+This project demonstrates the efficiency and flexibility of Genetic Algorithms and provides a foundation for exploring advanced optimization techniques in AI and computational problem-solving.